PeterNaydenov/grunt-layered-themes/README.md

 - **Theme engine**: Algorithm that provide as a result 'save matrix'.
 The simplest engine is just manual edit of 'save matrix';

  - **Slave Themes**: All theme names used in congiguration that are not used as theme default.
- - **MainKey: Internal framework mechanism provides auto renaming of mainKey.
+ - **MainKey**: Internal framework mechanism provides auto renaming of mainKey.
 MainKey is content key with name of the theme.
 Default renaming is set to 'main'.
 Example:
  ```
  |-desk|
  |     |-contact.css